Skip to main content

 There are benefits and drawbacks to using JTWROS as tax shelters.
 We’ll review some of the pros and cons of using this method for several popular purchases and other options you can use to pass your property on to your heirs.

-When a property lists both spouses as joint tenants or co-owners of a property, the presumption is that they are equal owners unless there is language in the document saying otherwise.
+When a property lists both spouses as joint tenants or co-owners, the presumption is that they are equal owners, unless language in the document says otherwise.
 This is true for all property ownership.
+Let’s answer some questions you might have about joint tenancy with your spouse.

 Are transfers of property to my spouse subject to a gift tax?